Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/01/goodbye-old-browsers.md

     - JavaScript
 ---

-I am officially ditching the [HTML5 shim for old browsers](/blog/2009/07/html-5-browser-test/) and here is why.
+I am officially ditching the [HTML5 shim for old browsers](/blog/2009/07/html-5-browser-test/) and here's why.

-I have dropped all stats from my website, so I won’t be able to tell when my “Internet Explorer 6” user base reaches zero.
-However, last time I checked it was just **0.**05500982318% of you.
+I have dropped all stats from my website, so I won't be able to tell when my "Internet Explorer 6" user base reaches zero.
+However, last time I checked it was just **0.05500982318%** of you.
 This is less than 100 people this week.
 Please upgrade to a newer version!

 The impact of this is that for most people, there is one less JavaScript file to download and store in your cache.